 Everything you need to know about tickets is on the provider’s website.

-• The single ticket entitles the holder to one entry each to the Arsenale and Giardini.
-This also applies to non-consecutive days and is valid until the end of the exhibition on November 23, 2025.
+- The single ticket entitles the holder to one-time admission to the Arsenale and Giardini.
+This also applies to non-consecutive days and is valid until the end of the exhibition on November 22, 2026.

 Opening hours of the Venice Biennale of Architecture

-The exhibition is open from May 10 to November 23, 2025 and takes place at two different locations (10 minutes’ walk from each other).
-The opening hours are the same for both venues.
+The exhibition is open from May 9 to November 22, 2026, and takes place at two different locations (10 minutes’ walk from each other).
+The opening hours apply to both locations.

 The motto of this year’s Venice Biennale